San Antonio Airport

 The Security Systems section is responsible for maintaining and ensuring the following systems and/or server-based applications are operational: Automated Access Control; Closed Circuit Television Video Surveillance; Online SAT Badge Application; Authorized Signatory program; and Computer Based Training (SIDA and Authorized Signatory).

-AP Aircraft Rescue & Firefighting
+Aircraft Rescue & Firefighting

 The San Antonio International Airport “Aviation Rescue Fire Fighting”(ARFF) team specializes in aircraft crash fire suppression, passenger rescue, and the ARFF team responds with two EMS Paramedic first responders for the airport.